llucbrell/vim-es-spellchecker-rem/readme.md

 ## What it does?

-A reminder of how to install an spanish spellchecker in a gnu-linux machine if it doesn't have one.
+A reminder of how to install spellcheckers in a gnu-linux machine if it doesn't have one.Also used for docker images downloads.

 ## Install

 Insert the two files in the directories, like the paths here, to set up spanish spell-checking if you don't have it.
+Make the same with other languages.

 * /usr/share/vim/vim80/spell/es.utf-8.spl
 * /usr/share/vim/vim80/spell/es.utf-8.sug